kohlersbtuh15/accesskey_tools/README.en.md

 * EC2 Query the detailed information of EC2 machine instances in various AWS regions.
 The specified instance can execute system commands.
 Trace cleaning: delete the created policy and bound IAM.

+* After successfully modifying EC2 security group/firewall rules and writing temporary public keys, you can directly log in to EC2 via SSH.

 * RDS queries all rds details of AWS, as well as IP whitelist restriction information.

 * S3 queries all s3 bucket bucket information, and you can specify the bucket and bucket folder.